nakayama-kazuki/202x/power-punch/en/readme.md

 <img src='https://raw.githubusercontent.com/nakayama-kazuki/202x/main/power-punch/img/layer.png' />

-Next, let's express the relationship of the vertices of an equilateral triangle with ponchi-e.
+Next, let's express the relationship of the vertices of an equilateral triangle with ponchi★★★-e.
 When positioning an equilateral triangle at the center of a slide according to PowerPoint guides, the center and centroid of the triangle do not align.
-Therefore, a ponchi-e connecting each vertex from the center may give the impression that vertex A is a special entity, which is inappropriate for expressing equal relationships.
+Therefore, a ponchi★★★-e connecting each vertex from the center may give the impression that vertex A is a special entity, which is inappropriate for expressing equal relationships.

 <img src='https://raw.githubusercontent.com/nakayama-kazuki/202x/main/power-punch/img/sec-011.gif' />

-A ponchi-e connecting each vertex from the centroid (intersection of perpendicular lines) of an equilateral triangle can clearly indicate the equal relationship of each vertex.
+A ponchi★★★-e connecting each vertex from the centroid (intersection of perpendicular lines) of an equilateral triangle can clearly indicate the equal relationship of each vertex.

 <img src='https://raw.githubusercontent.com/nakayama-kazuki/202x/main/power-punch/img/sec-012.gif' />

-In the case of a regular pentagon, a ponchi-e connecting each vertex from the center of the guide reveals the source of discomfort when rotated.
+In the case of a regular pentagon, a ponchi★★★-e connecting each vertex from the center of the guide reveals the source of discomfort when rotated.

 <img src='https://raw.githubusercontent.com/nakayama-kazuki/202x/main/power-punch/img/sec-013.gif' />

-A ponchi-e connecting each vertex from the centroid maintains a beautiful regular pentagon even when rotated.
+A ponchi★★★-e connecting each vertex from the centroid maintains a beautiful regular pentagon even when rotated.

 <img src='https://raw.githubusercontent.com/nakayama-kazuki/202x/main/power-punch/img/sec-014.gif' />

-Next is a topic specific to concrete examples, but ponchi-e often express API offerings or data exchanges.
+Next is a topic specific to concrete examples, but ponchi★★★-e often express API offerings or data exchanges.
 In this case, the direction of the HTTP request calling the API and the direction of data exchange may be the same or opposite.
-Be careful not to cause preconceptions or misunderstandings about what the arrows in the ponchi-e intend.
+Be careful not to cause preconceptions or misunderstandings about what the arrows in the ponchi★★★-e intend.

 <img src='https://raw.githubusercontent.com/nakayama-kazuki/202x/main/power-punch/img/sec-025.gif' />